Pengkai-Fang/deep-geometric-pathway/README.md

 #### March 25th

-1. Implemented the `Node2vec` Embedding method to obatin the feature of the pathway-graph
+1. Implemented the `Node2vec` Embedding method to pre-train the feature of the pathway-graph
 2. The saved embedding manifold representation is [node2vec_embed.pdf](GenomicData/results/node2vec-embedding/March-25th/node2vec_embed.pdf) .
 For now, the embedding is not sparse.
 3. The `node2vec` method is in file `.node2vec_feature_represenation.iphb`
 4. Added folder `./model` to save the `.pth` model parameters